particle-iot/docs/src/content/quickstart/b-som.md

 ## 3. Setup using the mobile apps (Method 1)

 If you'd like to use the mobile app setup process, follow the instructions in this section.
 If you want to use USB and command line setup instead, skip to section 4.
+In the future the Particle mobile apps for iOS and Android will be deprecated so you should plan on using Method 2 in the future.

 To begin setting up your B Series SoM, click the button below and follow the onscreen instructions.
 When you've completed set up, continue to Step #4.